 The bottom line

 My first impression was that the interface seemed a little less modern than some other players (I’m looking at you, iSpring and Adobe).
-But, once I played around a bit, I started to get the feel of SAP Litmos.
+But, once I played around a bit, I started to get the feel of Litmos.
 The more I explored, the more I liked the LMS (despite the clunkiness).

-With some interesting features that work well in both corporate and academic settings, SAP Litmos is a well-thought-out learning platform.
+With some interesting features that work well in both corporate and academic settings, Litmos is a well-thought-out learning platform.

 Not all online employee training is created equal.
 If yours is centered around virtual classrooms, then Tovuti LMS could be right up your alley.